Canada to host the world's female foreign ministers

 Freeland opened a meeting in Toronto of G7 foreign ministers with a session, co-hosted by EU High Representative for Foreign Affairs Federica Mogherini, dedicated to her women counterparts.

-Alongside the male chief diplomats from most of the G7 major industrialized powers, were female ministers from Ghana, Ecuador, Panama, Jamaica, Guatemala and Colombia.
+Alongside the male chief diplomats from most of the G7 major industrialised powers were female ministers from Ghana, Ecuador, Panama, Jamaica, Guatemala, and Colombia.

 Freeland said she and Mogherini had decided to host talks on September 21 and 22 ahead of UNGA just for these “inspiring” female foreign ministers.